SyncfusionExamples/flutter_charts_synchronize_crosshair/README.md

-# How to synchronize crosshair in multiple Flutter SfCartesianChart
+# How to synchronize crosshair in multiple Flutter SfCartesianChart?

 This repository contains a sample to synchronize crosshair in multiple cartesian charts on a [Syncfusion Flutter Chart](https://help.syncfusion.com/flutter/cartesian-charts/getting-started) widget.